yusufaksn/event-driven/README.md

 inventory_topic

-3. Check .env files
+3. Prepare .env files for each service

-Each service (order, inventory, payment) requires a .env file for configuration.

-If the .env file does not exist inside a service directory, create one.
+Each service requires a .env file.
+If the file does not exist, create it in the service directory with the following content:

-At minimum, it should contain the Kafka broker connection details and any database URIs.

-Example values:
-KAFKA_BROKER=localhost:9092
-MONGO_URI=mongodb://admin:secret123@mongo-service:27017/mydb
+Inventory Service (inventory/.env)

+MONGO_CONN_URL="mongodb://admin:secret123@mongo-inventory:27017/mydb?authSource=admin"
+KAFKA_BROKER_ADDRESS="kafka:9092"
+KAFKA_ORDER_TOPIC="order_topic"
+KAFKA_GROUP="my_group"
+KAFKA_INVENTORY_TOPIC="inventory_topic"

+Order Service (order/.env)

+COUCHBASE_URL="couchbase://couchbase-order"
+COUCHBASE_USERNAME="admin"
+COUCHBASE_PASSWORD="123456"
+KAFKA_BROKER_ADDRESS="kafka:9092"
+KAFKA_TOPIC="order_topic"

+Payment Service (payment/.env)

+MONGO_CONN_URL="mongodb://admin:secret123@mongo-payment:27018/mydb?authSource=admin"
+KAFKA_BROKER_ADDRESS="kafka:9092"
+KAFKA_INVENTORY_TOPIC="inventory_topic"
+KAFKA_GROUP="my_group"

+Note: Make sure the .env files are in the root of their respective service directories and are not ignored by .dockerignore.
+All services are connected via a Docker network, so they can reach each other using service names defined in Docker Compose.

 4. Run the Services

-Each microservice (order, inventory, payment) has its own docker-compose.yml.
+Each microservice has its own docker-compose.yml.
 Start them one by one in the following order:

 Start Order Service
 cd order